vfarcic/devops26/manuscript/07-dev.md

 But, before we do all that, we'll take a step back and explore what we need from a development environment.

-## Exploring The Requirements For Efficient Development Environment
+## Exploring The Requirements Of Efficient Development Environment

 Let's discuss what we need from a development environment, while taking into account the technology we have at our disposal.